 - 1. SLO assessments.
 NOTE: 100% of courses in your disciplines should be assessed a minimum of once every two years.
 As a guideline, each program should be assessing 25% of its courses every semester.

 - 1. How does your program plan to use assessment results for the continuous improvement of student learning?
 Examples might include (Your responses may vary.):

 - changing number of units/lab hours

 - changing pedagogy/curriculum

-- · changing assessments
+- changing assessments

 SLO's will continue to be assessed in every course taught by our full time instructor.

 Adjunct instructors will be encouraged more strongly to assess their sections using existing SLO's and/or their own SLO's.
+We have no current plans to change lab or lecture hours in any of courses.
+However, we are strongly considering what changes could be made should we be required to offer an ADT in Physics.

-2. Have your assessment results shown a need for new SLOs?
-YES ⊠ NO ☐ If yes, in the table below, state the number of courses in your program and estimate the percentage of courses for which your program will write new SLOs.
+2. .
+Have your assessment results shown a need for new SLOs?
+Y YES [\boxtimes NO If yes, in the table below, state the number of courses in your pro rogram n and e estima te the percentage e of courses for which your program will write new SLOs.